 I’m a huge fan of artist Raphael Schnepf.

 I have been since the day I met him a quarter-century ago.
-It sounds like a long time, I know, but it feels like only yesterday…
+I know it sounds like a long time, but it feels like only yesterday…

 You learn a lot about someone over a lifetime of creative endeavors in this journey we call life.
-Raphael, or “Raf” to his friends, has been a dear friend of mine and inspiration since our first encounter when we were introduced by our mutual friend, artist Michael Cacy in the late 1980s.
-Back then I was painting the larger-than-life Hollywood Video murals.
+Raphael, or “Raf” to his friends, has been a dear friend of mine and an inspiration since our first encounter when we were introduced by our mutual friend, artist Michael Cacy, in the late 1980s.
+Back then, I was painting the larger-than-life Hollywood Video murals.
 Raf was creating beautifully detailed airbrushed illustrations.
-Creatively speaking, our work could not have been further apart really, yet hugely similar in so many ways.
-Back then, before computers ruled, the airbrush was the tool of choice.
+Creatively speaking, our work could not have been further apart, really, yet hugely similar in so many ways.
+Before computers ruled, the airbrush was the tool of choice.
 Everything was created by hand.
-That was the similarity in art we both shared as we had mutual respect for each other’s work.
-I loved Raf’s art, as I still do.
-It didn’t take long for us to become good friends, and in hardly any time we were sharing our airbrush knowledge with each other.
-It wasn’t long after that that we combined our mutual knowledge and love for art by combining our skills to teach students in workshops together.
+That was the similarity in art we both shared, as we had mutual respect for each other’s work.
+I loved Raf’s art, and I still do.
+It didn’t take long for us to become good friends, and in hardly any time, we were sharing our airbrush knowledge with each other.
+Not long after, we combined our mutual knowledge and love for art by combining our skills to teach students in workshops.

 Captain Beefheart & His Magic Band ~ The Doors Poster — poster art, circa the 1960s.

 Long before Photoshop filters, artists were creating colorful poster art the old-fashioned way – by hand.
-Raphael was a pioneer in the rock art poster era, creating fantastic creations in bold psychedelic colors and sharing the gospel of rock ‘n roll and keeping company with the infamous Haight-Ashbury scene.
+Raphael was a pioneer in the rock art poster era, creating fantastic creations in bold psychedelic colors, sharing the gospel of rock ‘n roll, and keeping company with the infamous Haight-Ashbury scene.

-Avalon Ballroom Poster — poster art, circa the 1960s.
+Avalon Ballroom Poster — poster art circa 1960s.